mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/index.md

 The library provides two builders for building SQL queries, which can be created via the static `SimpleBuilder` class.

 - `Builder` - for building static, dynamic, and complex SQL queries.
-- `Fluent Builder` - for building SQL queries using fluent API.
+- `Fluent Builder` - for building SQL queries using a fluent API.

  The library also provides an alternative to static classes via [Dependency Injection](docs/configuration/dependency-injection.md).